 Those of you that know me know that my favourite food to eat and to cook is curry.
-I like all types of curries, but mostly enjoy an Indian curry.
+I like all types of curries, but mostly enjoy an Indian or Thai curry.
 For me a perfect curry has to be more than just meat and sauce, it has to include that extra texture of onions and peppers or chickpeas & lentils.
 I also love my curry to have a good kick to it, but not so much that I’m struggling to sit there and enjoy it.
-Perfect accompaniments to my curry are basmati rice, and a small garlic naan or chapatti.
+Perfect accompaniments are basmati rice, and a small garlic naan or chapatti.

 I think I love cooking curry so much because just by tweaking one ingredient out of a whole recipe, you come out with a brand new taste, and in fact you don’t need a list of ingredients as long as your arm for it to be good.